EmilyKern/Neighborhood/README.md

 This project is done in JavaScript using AJAX, KnockoutJs, Google Map API.

-A big THANK YOU to my mentors for this project: Karol Zyskowski, Tamas Krasser, Greg Berger.
+A big THANK YOU to my mentors for this project: Karol Zyskowski, Greg Berger, Tamas Krasser.
 For unselfishly sharing your knowledge and skills, for your patience, encouragement to continue learning.